WebToolsPlanet

 Never Use in Production

 Generated IBANs are strictly for testing environments.
 Never use them in production code, demo emails, or customer-facing systems.
-A real user attempting a bank transfer with a fake IBAN will receive a bank rejection error.
+They are randomly generated and not checked against any bank's account records — never submit one to a real payment network.
 Clearly document in your test fixtures that these values are test-only (e.g., TEST_DE_IBAN = "DE89...").

 SEPA vs SWIFT